renovatebot/renovate/lib/manager/pip-compile/readme.md

 If no `.in` suffix is found, then a `.txt` suffix is appended for the output file, e.g. `foo.file` would look for a corresponding `foo.file.txt`.

-In future iterations it is intended to make the mapping configurable.
+We intend to make the mapping configurable in future iterations.

 ### Configuration of Python version